eric-cameron/markdown-workshop/Final.md

 # Welcome to Tech Elevator! ![TE Logo](TE-Logo.png)

 ## Curriculum Information
+> Tech Elevator guides, supports and leads people with zero coding experience into high-earning careers.
 At Tech Elevator, we offer full-stack program that includes:
 1. Module 1 - Intro to Programming
     * C#
     * Java